-"Fisher Retention Targets" means the amount of area/structures that should be retained during forest development based on an overlay of a cutblock boundary with the fisher spatial data set.
+"Fisher Retention Targets" means the amount of area/structures that should be retained during forest development based on an overlay of a cutblock boundary with the Fisher Habitat Retention Guidance Tool.
 The retention targets for a cutblock vary according to the Habitat Zone, Landscape Conditions, and Stand Conditions for the cutblock.